ilyshaxa/shaxa.dev/README.md

   - CreativeWork schemas for projects
 - **Meta Tags**: Comprehensive Open Graph and Twitter Card tags
 - **Canonical URLs**: Proper canonical URL handling for multi-domain
+  - All pages use primary domain (`shaxa.dev`) as canonical to prevent duplicate content
 - **Multi-Domain Support**: Works with both shaxa.dev and shaxriyor.com
+  - Each domain can be indexed independently
+  - Sitemap and robots.txt adapt to the current domain
 - **Mobile-Friendly**: Responsive design for mobile search

 ## 🤝 Contributing